mikeizbicki/ucr-cs100/assignments/linux/README.md

 #### extra credit

-+5 points if you install the [xmonad](http://xmonad.org/) tiling window manager and use it as your default
++5 points if you install the [xmonad](http://xmonad.org/) tiling window manager.
+It must be your default window manager, and you must be able to use `mod-p` to launch programs.

-+5 points if you set up your computer as a [tor relay](https://www.torproject.org/docs/tor-doc-relay.html.en)
++5 points if you set up your computer as a [tor relay](https://www.torproject.org/docs/tor-doc-relay.html.en).
+This helps reporters in repressive countries communicate with the outside world.